-We found this nice overview of what protein actually is and it's varying sources.
-Whilst it doesn't answer the question "which protein is best", it sets the basis for future exploration where we will discuss the evidence and what research has actually taught us about the role of these proteins for athletes.
+It's difficult to answer the question "which protein is best", because every body is different.
+However we can give you a basis for your journey where we will discuss the evidence and what research has actually taught us about the role of these proteins for athletes.

 Whey protein typically comes in four major forms: